isomerpages/moe-fuhuapri/_general-information/Guidelines and Policies/School Communication Policy.md

 *  Message in the student’s organizer
 *  Message left with staff at the General Office

-3. Appointments for face-to-face meetings with staff should be made at least 3 days in advance to avoid disappointments and minimize disruption to their schedule.
+3. Appointments for face-to-face meetings with staff should be made at least 3 days in advance to avoid disappointments and minimise disruption to their schedule.

 4. As a general guide to response time to ensure that queries are well-addressed, we will follow the guidelines below: